 You can try multistreaming to Twitch and other platforms, but only to some extent.
 Your video will be subject to a 24-hour exclusivity constraint after you become a Twitch Affiliate, which allows you to start earning money from your Twitch streams.
 This implies that your material will only be available on Twitch while streaming it and for the next 24 hours.

-Streaming live may be a very gratifying experience.
+Streaming lives may be a very gratifying experience.
 However, you can gain from starting to stream if you can develop streamable content from something you enjoy doing.
 Streaming can only benefit you, whether it is for meeting new friends, finding new business chances, or simply practicing your performing talents.